stevenmcarr/my-cs6810-ssa-opt-project/README.md

 # my-cs6810-ssa-opt-project
 ## Stats

-Here are some stats for each file in `./input/`.
+Here are my stats for each file in `./input/`.

 | File | Original Number of Instructions | Optimized Number of Instructions | Percent Reduced (Orig - Opt/Orig)|
 | - | - | - | - |